Hispanic and Latino Americans: National origin

-There are few immigrants directly from Spain, since Spaniards have historically emigrated to Hispanic America rather than to English-speaking countries.
+There are few immigrants from Spain, since Spaniards have historically emigrated to Hispanic America rather than to English-speaking countries.
 Because of this, most Hispanics who identify themselves as Spaniard or Spanish also identify with Hispanic American national origin.
-In the 2017 Census estimate approximately 1.76 million Americans reported some form of "Spanish" as their ancestry, whether directly from Spain or not.
+In the 2017 Census estimate approximately 1.76 million Americans reported some form of "Spanish" as their ancestry, whether from Spain or not.

 In northern New Mexico and southern Colorado, there is a large portion of Hispanics who trace their ancestry to settlers from New Spain (Mexico), and sometimes Spain itself, in the late 16th century through the 17th century.
 People from this background often self-identify as "Hispanos", "Spanish" or "Hispanic".
 Many of these settlers also intermarried with local Native Americans, creating a mestizo population.
 Likewise, southern Louisiana is home to communities of people of Canary Islands descent, known as Isleños, in addition to other people of Spanish ancestry.
 Californios, Nuevomexicanos and Tejanos are Americans of Spanish and/or Mexican descent, with subgroups that sometimes call themselves Chicanos.
 Nuevomexicanos and Tejanos are distinct southwest Hispanic cultures with their own cuisines, dialects and musical traditions.

 Nuyoricans are Americans of Puerto Rican descent from the New York City area.
 There are close to two million Nuyoricans in the United States.
-Prominent Nuyoricans include Congresswoman Alexandria Ocasio-Cortez, US Supreme Court Judge Sonia Sotomayor, and singer Jennifer Lopez.
+Prominent Nuyoricans include Congresswoman Alexandria Ocasio-Cortez, US Supreme Court Judge Sonia Sotomayor, singer Jennifer Lopez and actor Lin-Manuel Miranda.